 Staff at Specsavers in Glenrothes recently welcomed a group of children from Belarus into the store for free eye tests.
 The six youngsters live in an area still affected by the Chernobyl nuclear disaster and were in Scotland on a recuperative holiday, organised by charity Chernobyl Children’s Life Line.

 The organisation aims to improve the health and wellbeing of children still suffering from the aftermath of the 1986 explosion.

-The visits, during which the children stay with local families, are said to boost their immune systems for at least two years, helping them to resist or recover from serious illness.
+The four week visits, staying with local families, are said to boost the children’s immune systems for at least two years, helping them to resist or recover from serious illness.

 Free glasses prescribed